cagrx/todo-doc/docs/level1/auth/fb2/middleware.md

 That's because your Postman request needs to now send an Authorization Header with your Firebase authentication token.

+> Recall your `ping` endpoint calls `verifyToken`, which noticed there was not token at all, and responded with code 401.
+The rest of `ping` did not execute.
+The `ping` endpoint is now said to be **protected** since it requires an authenticated user.
+In real life you may have some endpoints that require protection and some that don't.

-An easy way to get the token would be if we output it to the javascript console from the browser.
+An easy way to get the token would be to output it to the javascript console from the browser.
 Then we can copy and paste it into a new header in Postman.

 #### Show the token in the browser console